unitreerobotics/unitree_ros2/README.md

 [DDS](https://www.dds-foundation.org/what-is-dds-3) is also used by ROS2 as a communication background.
-Therefore, the underlying layers of the Unitree go2, go2w, B2, and H1 robots can be made compatible with ROS2.
-Therefore, ROS2 messages can be used for communication and control without directly wrapping the Unitree SDK2.
+Therefore, the underlying layers of the Unitree go2, go2w, B2, and H1 robots can be made compatible and ROS2 messages can be used for communication and control without directly wrapping the Unitree SDK2.

+This repository implements a compatibility layer for that purpose.

 ## System requirements